HOW MANY MILES ARE THE RACES?

 WHERE IS MY TIMING CHIP?

-Your Madison Marathon bib will utilize MyLaps© BIBTAG technology.
-This system does not use a conventional timing “chip,” but rather an electronic reader strip mounted to the back side of the participant’s bib.
-You will notice a metallic strip, surrounded by a foam pad.
-The foam pad acts a necessary insulator between the runner and the electronic reader.
-The BIBTAG system cannot be altered in any way prior to or during the event.
+The MYLAPS BibTag ThinTag is an ultra-thin, lightweight, disposable chip that is applied to the back of your race bib.
+The ThinTag has a sponge that provides the necessary space between your body and the tag in wet conditions.
+This ultra-thin sponge has the unique feature that it only expands when it becomes wet.
+The BibTag system cannot be altered in any way prior to or during the event.
 Please DO NOT try to remove it.
-Please make sure you wear your bib on the front of your body and on the outside of your clothing at all times during our events.
+Please make sure you wear your bib on the FRONT of your body and on the outside of your clothing at all times during our events.
 Doing anything different may reduce the readability of your results.

 WHAT TIME DO THE RACES START?

 The full marathon is scheduled to start at 7 am.
 The half marathon will start at 7:10.
 See the race event pages for more information.

 Yes, volunteers will collect your gear bags at the corner of N. Hamilton/E. Mifflin/Pickney St. on the Capitol walkway.
 Gear bags will remain here through the duration of the race and will be available for pickup immediately following.
 Be sure you put your bib number on your gear bag if using this service!